cpyarger/ddut4/README.md

-DDRRE's Linux Server Administration & Deployment Suite for UT4
+Linux Server Administration & Deployment Suite for UT4

 A set of installation, maintenance, and launcher scripts for GNU/Linux-based Unreal Tournament servers.
 Written in bash.